totalnoMartina/irish-macrame/README.md

 STRIPE_WH_SECRET

 ```
-PostgreSQL and AWS keys are needed only on Heroku, not in local IDE
+PostgreSQL and Cloudinary URL keys are needed only on Heroku, not in local IDE

 3. Run command
 ```
-pip3 install -r requirements.txt
+pip3 freeze --local > requirements.txt
 ```

 ## Getting Stripe keys